Ponnagaram: Production

+Ponnagaram is the directorial debut of Madhangan.
 The title of the film is a reference to a short story of the same name by Pulamaipithan.

 Soundtrack

 The music was composed by Shankar–Ganesh.
-The song "Vaazhukindra Makkalukku" is lyricist Kamakodeyen's debut.
+The film marks lyricist Kamakodiyan's debut.

 Reception

 P. S. M. of Kalki felt Madhangan gave himself work overload by handling both writing and directing, and criticised him for trying to capitalise on Shoba's death.